edgile/sencha-cmd-extension/README.md

 # sencha-cmd-extension
-Installer for sencha-cmd within a azure pipeline
+Installer for sencha-cmd within an azure pipeline

 Build extension: